Nine FAQs on building customer loyalty.

 - Asking your customers for feedback and ideas for improvement.

-- Honesty is the only policy.
+- Remembering that honesty is the only policy.

-- Offer a no-quibble guarantee.
+- Offering a no-quibble guarantee.

 4. What do I need to know about my customers?